YosysHQ/yosys/README.md

   it as the external-facing pin of an I/O pad, and prevents ``iopadmap`` from inserting another pad cell on it.

+- The module attribute ``abc9_lut`` is an integer attribute marking to `abc9` that this module describes a LUT with propagation delays described using `specify` statements.

-- The module attribute ``abc9_box`` is a boolean specifying a blackbox or whitebox definition for use by `abc9`.
+- The module attribute ``abc9_box`` is a boolean specifying a blackbox or whitebox definition, with propagation delays described using `specify` statements, for use by `abc9`.

 - The port attribute ``abc9_carry`` marks the carry-in (if an input port) and carry-out (if output port) ports of a box.
 This information is necessary for